ctti-clinicaltrials/aact-admin/README.md

 - Clone the aact-admin repo.

-- `cd` into the aact-admin directory and run the setup files
+- `cd` into the aact-admin directory
-- Setup gems

-For mac you can run the setup file in the terminal

-`./bin/mac_setup`

-If you aren't on a mac, then install libv8 and therubyracer according to the method for your system.
-Then run the generic setup script:

-`./bin/setup`
+- run `bundle install` (bundle version should be '~> 1.17.3')

+if you run into issues with bundle installing `libv8` and the `rubyracer` on a mac you can follow these steps `brew install v8-315`
+`gem install libv8 -v '3.16.14.19' -- --with-system-v8`
+`gem install therubyracer -- --with-v8-dir=/usr/local/opt/v8@3.15`

-- Setup the databases and database privileges with automatically with `bin/rake setup:databases`
+- Setup the databases and database privileges

-Or you can do it this way:
 `bin/rake db:create`
 `bin/rake db:create RAILS_ENV=test`
 `bin/rake db:migrate`